ZakDangerfield/Factmata_test/README.md

 ----How to run the code----
 Installation of my requirments.txt is needed to be able to run with my selected library.
+It also features other library items that are required to be able to upload our data To the cloud
 A docker compose file will need to be created, and a postgreSQL initiated on a localhost port number: 5432.